bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/icons.md

 </b-card>

 Then to include an icon, follow the format `i-{collection}-{icon-name}` in your template, where the collection is the id on <https://icon-sets.iconify.design/>.
 For example, to include `0-circle` in your app, simply use the component `<i-bi-0-circle>`, no import is needed.
-As stated, you can use any icon from any icon set
+As stated, you can use any icon from any icon set.

 <b-card class="bg-body-tertiary">